Hello, fellow artists!

 It’s common to hear artists and crafters stating that they wish they could sell more of their creations.
 If a person is a born marketer, s/he knows how to sell things.
-But it’s true that people who love to create things are not always great marketers.
+But not everyone is a great marketer.
 However, with a good simple plan, an artist or crafter can sell more of his or her creations.

 I outline several ways to sell paintings, drawings, and crafts.
 It’s unlikely that you will want to pursue all of them.
 But if just one idea resonates with you, it will be worth the reading.
 Implementing just one idea mentioned in this article – or implementing one idea at a time – will help you sell more of your paintings, drawings, or crafts.